 Section 3.
 Permanent Layoff.
 A. Layoff Procedures.
 5. Claiming.
 Focus on claiming rights for a class as long as employee is qualified for position.

-If the options in Section 3(A)(4)(a) are not available, an employee may request to transfer or demote to a non-temporary classified vacancy within another seniority unit in the same, transferable or lower class (or class option) in which the employee previously served or for which the employee is determined to be qualified by the Employer.
+If the options in Section 3(A)(4)(a) are not available, an employee may request to transfer or demote to a non-temporary classified vacancy within another seniority unit in the same, transferable, or lower class for which the employee is determined to be qualified by the Employer.

 NEW Section 6.
 Emergency Layoff.
 Add language allowing for emergency layoff to be declared for events that include but are not limited to: a natural disaster, epidemic, national security emergency, nuclear emergency or fiscal exigency.
 Technical renumbering.

+Emergency Layoff.
+Employees may be placed on emergency layoff if it is deemed necessary by the Commissioner of Minnesota Management and Budget.
+Emergency layoff may be declared for events that include but are not limited to: a natural disaster, epidemic, national security emergency, nuclear emergency or fiscal exigency.
+During periods of emergency layoff, the Employer may continue to provide the Employer’s portion of insurance premiums.

+Once the emergency requiring layoff has resolved, permanent classified employees placed on emergency layoff shall be recalled to the position from which they were laid off.
+For probationary classified employees and unclassified employees placed on emergency layoff, such employees may be recalled to the position from which they were laid off unless the Appointing Authority terminates the employee’s appointment.

+The procedures for seasonal and permanent layoff (specified above) are not applicable to emergency layoff.

 Section.
 3. Permanent Layoff.
 B. Conditions for Bumping.
 C. Junior/Senior Plans.
 Delete.
 Technical renumbering.

-Junior/Senior Plans.
-When layoffs take place in the senior class of a Junior/Senior Plan and the employee demotes or bumps to the junior class as provided in the layoff procedure, the junior position shall simultaneously be reallocated to the senior class, provided that the employee is qualified for the reallocation under the terms of the Junior/Senior Plan.

 Section 3.
 Permanent Layoff.
 F. Recall.
 Change language to position qualified.

-Employees shall be recalled from layoff in the order in which their names appear on the layoff list(s) as provided in Section 3(E) of this Article and provided that the employee being recalled is capable of performing the duties of the position.
+Employees shall be recalled from layoff in the order in which their names appear on the layoff list(s) as provided in Section 3(E) of this Article and provided that the employee being recalled is position qualified.
 For recall from the Seniority Unit Layoff List, also see Article 16, Section 4A.

 Section 3.
 Permanent Layoff.
 F. Recall.
 Remove certified mail.

-The employee shall notify the Appointing Authority by certified mail (return receipt required) or e-mail within five (5) calendar days of receipt of notification of intent to return to work and shall report to work on the reporting date unless other arrangements are made.
+The employee shall notify the Appointing Authority by e-mail within five (5) calendar days of receipt of notification of intent to return to work and shall report to work on the reporting date unless other arrangements are made.

 Section.
 3. Permanent Layoff.
 G. Removal from Layoff Lists.
 2. Add language that employee who fails to respond to recall is removed from list.

-Failure to accept recall to a position which meets the availabilities specified by the employee except that the employee shall remain on the seniority unit and bargaining unit layoff list(s) for former classes in a higher salary range than the class to which the employee refused recall.
+Failure to accept recall to a position which meets the availabilities specified by the employee except that the employee shall remain on the seniority unit and bargaining unit layoff list(s) for former classes in a higher salary range than the class to which the employee refused or failed to respond to recall.

 Section.
 4. Seasonal Layoff.
 B. Recall from Seasonal Layoff.
 Remove certified mail.

-An employee on seasonal layoff shall be notified of recall by personal notification, certified mail (return receipt required), or e-mail (employee’s e-mail response required), sent to the employee's last known address (or e-mail address), at least fifteen (15) calendar days prior to the reporting date.
+An employee on seasonal layoff shall be notified of recall by personal notification or e-mail (employee’s e-mail response required), sent to the employee's last known address (or e-mail address), at least fifteen (15) calendar days prior to the reporting date.
 An Appointing Authority shall notify employee by email only if the employee has approved of this method of notice in writing.
-The employee shall notify the Appointing Authority by certified mail (return receipt required) or e-mail within five (5) calendar days of receipt of notification of intent to return to work and shall report for work on the reporting date unless other arrangements are made.
+The employee shall notify the Appointing Authority by e-mail within five (5) calendar days of receipt of notification of intent to return to work and shall report for work on the reporting date unless other arrangements are made.

 Section 6.
 Limited Interruptions of Employment.
 Increase to number of consecutive working days allowed to not be considered a layoff.